Reps should be personable, outgoing, knowledgeable and passionate about your company and its job openings.

 Make Sure Your Table and Recruiters Stand Out

 If you have veteran representatives, consider creating a sign to stand on your table that identifies them as veterans.
-Example: John Smith—Navy veteran & Mary Clark—Army veteran.
+Example: John Smith—Navy veteran or Mary Clark—Army veteran.

-Make your table stand out and be memorable.
+Make your table stand out.
 This is a great opportunity to brand your company in the veteran community.

 Identify Your Job Opportunities